 If your child is flying, we will e-mail you by 8 p.m.
 MST of Opening Day to let you know that your camper has arrived safely at camp and to provide the name of his/her living unit.
 It is important that we have an accurate e-mail address.
 Please login to your Camp InTouch account to update and confirm your current contact information.

-Counselor reports, which contain information concerning participation, citizenship, health, and personal happiness will be mailed to parents throughout the term.
+Counselor reports, which contain information concerning participation, citizenship, health, and personal happiness will be emailed to parents throughout the term.
 Please keep directors informed if you have any concerns about your child’s experience.
 Our website includes a general report each week about the program at camp and photos of camp activities.

 On the enrollment form, all parents signed the following release: